thedavidmeister/cljs-i18n/README.md

 - as a sequence of options, e.g. `["en-US" "en"]`
 - an [`Accept-Language` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language), e.g. `"fr-CH, fr;q=0.9, en;q=0.8, de;q=0.7, *;q=0.5"`

-Any public API function that accepts a locale as an argument will normalize the locale as per `i18n.locale/normalize-locale`.
-The basic logic is to select the first supported locale in a sequence/accept string then fix the casing and delimiter.
+Any public API function that accepts a locale as an argument will normalize to a supported locale as per `i18n.locale/supported-locale`.
+The basic logic is to select the first supported locale in a sequence/accept string by fixing the casing and delimiter if possible as per `i18n.locale/fix-locale`.

 If a locale is not supported (see above) then: